wdahman/clarity/apps/website/components/login/README.md

 ---
 title: Overview
+toc: true
 ---

-# Login

 A predefined form for applications that require authentication as part of the login experience.

 ## Usage

-The login form is flexible and should be customizedbe removing or adding = elements as needed to suit a specific use case.
+The login form is flexible and should be customized removing or adding = elements as needed to suit a specific use case.
 <doc-demo src="/demos/login/login-ng.html" demo="/demos/login/login-css.html" />

 ### Validation